RainEggplant/opengl-mingw-boilerplate/README.md

 # OpenGL MinGW Boilerplate

-This repository provides a boilerplate for OpenGL project with GLFW and GLAD on Windows with MinGW.
+This repository provides a boilerplate for OpenGL project with GLFW, GLAD and GLM on Windows with MinGW.
 It also provides a `.vscode/c_cpp_properties.json` file for VSCode.

 ## Structure